 (A) high risk, (B+) medium high risk, (B) medium risk or (C) low risk

-Starting commercial activities in 2015, PEG is the leading company deploying and financing solar to off-grid homes in West Africa, distributing industry-leading PAYG solar home technology to consumers who lack both access to reliable electricity and formal banking services.
-PEG has today over 75,000 customers, over 450 full time staff and 72 service centers across Ghana and Côte d’Ivoire and recently in Senegal.
+Starting commercial activities in 2015, PEG is the leading company deploying and financing solar to off-grid homes in West Africa, distributing industry-leading Pay-As-You-Go solar home technology to consumers who lack both access to reliable electricity and formal banking services.
+PEG has over 75,000 customers, over 450 full time staff working in 72 service centers across Ghana, Ivory Coast, and Senegal.
 ElectriFI will provide 20% of the financing required to grow the customer base up to around 128,000 customers, meaning providing access to electricity to more than 640,000 people.
 PEG is expected to employ 750 people by the end of 2020 and to have more than 1000 direct sales agents active in the field.

 - Number of beneficiaries